 • Teach you correct posture and body movements to protect the fusion

-If you are suffering from spinal disc pain or have been told you might need spinal surgery, make an appointment today with one our incredible spine surgeons at IBJI.
+If you are suffering from spinal disc pain or have been told you might need spinal surgery, schedule online today with one our incredible spine surgeons at IBJI.
 It is your best choice for spine care in Illinois and has some of the best orthopedic physicians in the country.

 Please wait...